felipereed/PlanMyTrip/README.md

 **Tuesday**:

-* Teste and improve recommendation - 3 hrs
+* Test and improve recommendation - 3 hrs
 * Implement images and other content - 3 hrs
 * Test and improve new content - 3 hrs